jdbctemplatemapper/jdbctemplatemapper/readme.md

  public class Product {
      // @Id annotation is required.
-     // For a auto increment database id use @Id(type=IdType.AUTO_INCREMENT)
+     // For auto increment database id use @Id(type=IdType.AUTO_INCREMENT)
-     // For a non auto increment id use @Id.
-In this case you will have to manually set id value before insert.
+     // For non auto increment id use @Id.
+In this case you will have to manually set id value before invoking insert().

      @Id(type=IdType.AUTO_INCREMENT)
      private Integer id;